xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 DISTRIBUTE BY x: ensures each of N reducers gets non-overlapping ranges of x, but doesn't sort the output of each reducer.
 You end up with N or unsorted files with non-overlapping ranges.
 CLUSTER BY x: ensures each of N reducers gets non-overlapping ranges, then sorts by those ranges at the reducers.
 This gives you global ordering, and is the same as doing (DISTRIBUTE BY x and SORT BY x).
 You end up with N or more sorted files with non-overlapping ranges.
 So CLUSTER BY is basically the more scalable version of ORDER BY.

+#3rd Interview
+Sabre architecture?
+How to Upload Coustom SerDes in Hive?